 Weight: 10 to 20 pounds

-Physical Characteristics: Small stature with thick, double-layered fur that outlines the dog; the coat may be black, gray, or red on the back and around the eyes, with white predominant on the belly, legs, and lower half of the face and muzzle.
+Physical Characteristics: Small stature; thick double coat; can be black, gray, or red on the back and around the eyes, with white predominant on the belly, legs, and lower half of the face and muzzle